DC-ciberseguridad/holbertonschool-zero_day/0x00-shell_basics/README.md

 file 6-firstdirectory "script that creates a directory named holberton in the /tmp/ directory" - file 7-movethatfile "Move the file betty from /tmp/ to /tmp/holberton." - file 8-firstdelete "Delete the file betty.
-The file betty is in /tmp/holberton" -
+The file betty is in /tmp/holberton" - file 9-firstdirdeletion "Delete the directory holberton that is in the /tmp directory." -